 Scenario #1: Fogged windows when it's cool and damp

-When the air is very humid both inside and outside the car, fog can condense on both sides of a cold windshield and windows, sometimes too quickly for the wipers to handle.
-What to do:
+Why it happens: When the air is very humid both inside and outside the car, fog can condense on both sides of a cold windshield and windows, sometimes too quickly for the wipers to handle.

 Pro Tip: If the winter air is damp where you live, you can also try reducing the car's interior moisture content with a commercial moisture absorber.
 Or, you can toss couple of old socks filled with cat litter in the back seat, they'll help absorb extra humidity from the air.
 Applying a layer of cheap shaving cream to the inside of the windshield and then wiping it clean can help prevent fog buildup in the future.